Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

 Another interesting limiting case is the case of infinite number of quantum oscillators ($ D \rightarrow \infty $, $ N \rightarrow \infty $ ) which usually models any quantum field at fixed space-time point.
-In this case different quantum oscillators represent different Fourier modes of quantum field in fixed space-time point.
-Here from inequalities (36) and dual to them, one obtains that in the absence of off-diagonal (i.e. interaction-) terms in corresponding quantum field Hamiltonian one has statistically independent Fourrier modes (separable oscillators), whereas in the presence of coupling between different Fourier components of quantum field in the Hamiltonian one in general case obtains entangled quantum dynamics of respective quantum field.
+In this case $ N \rightarrow \infty $ is a number of different Fourier components of given quantum field (i.e. a number of different secondary quantized creation/annihilation operators of quantum field eigenmodes), whereas $ D \rightarrow \infty $ represents infinite number of eigenstates for each quantized Fourier mode of the field.
+Here different quantum oscillators will represent different Fourier modes of quantum field in certain fixed space-time point.
+Then given $ N \ll D $ (at $ N, D \rightarrow \infty $) from the inequalities (39) and dual to them, one obtains that in the absence of the off-diagonal (i.e. interaction-) terms in corresponding quantum field Hamiltonian one has infinitely many statistically independent Fourier modes (separable oscillators), whereas in the presence of coupling between different Fourier components of quantum field in the Hamiltonian one in general case obtains entangled quantum dynamics of respective quantum field.

-If instead one has a realization of uniformly coupled quantum ensemble with $ N \gg 2 $ and $ D \gg 2 $, with $ N $ corresponded to different spatial centers of particle scattering (say, the number of impurities in one-dimensional quantum wire) and $ D $ being the number of distinct scattering states of the particle on each center (or site) then inequalities (36) and dual to them bridges the famous many-body localisation problem (see e.g. Refs.\cite{16,17} and references wherein).
+If instead one has a realization of uniformly coupled (or equally EC-) quantum ensemble with $ 0< p\ll \frac{1}{2}$ and $ N \gg 2 $ , $ D \gg 2 $, with $ N $ attributed to different spatial centers of particle scattering (say, the number of impurities in one-dimensional quantum wire) and $ D $ being the number of distinct scattering states of the particle on each center (or site) then inequalities (39) bridge the famous Anderson localisation problem (see e.g. Refs.\cite{16,17} and references wherein).
 Namely in this situation entanglement between quantum states of a particle in the vicinity of different scattering centers (sites) means \textit{tendency of particle delocalisation} throughout the system, while a separability of such scattering states corresponded to different scattering centers - manifests \textit{the tendency of particle localization} in the vicinity of each scattering center (or impurity).
-Moreover, from the estimation of a crossover between asymptotically entangled and separable quantum states described by inequalities (36) one could obtain the specific crossover condition
+Moreover, from the estimation of a crossover between asymptotically entangled and separable quantum states at $ 0 \leq p \ll \frac{1}{2} $ which are described by inequalities (39) one can obtain a remarkable crossover condition